Guidance For Land Use Law Matters And Zoning Investigations

 Keeping You On Track, Saving You Money

 By preventing zoning issues from dragging out, we save our clients considerable time and money.
 Talk to us about the value we bring to the liquor industry.
-Call Samuel A. Rubert, P.A., in Miami at 305-809-7669 or Weston at 954-546-7661 to schedule an appointment.
+Call Rubert Law in Miami at 305-809-7669 or Weston at 954-546-7951 to schedule an appointment.
+We also serve clients in Orlando and Tampa, as well as throughout Florida.